 By telephone.
 After reading the proxy materials, you may call the toll-free number (866) 286-3181, using a touch-tone telephone.
-You will be prompted to enter your www.proxypush.com/LXU You will be prompted to enter your Control Number, which you can find on your Notice of Internet Availability or your proxy card.
+You will be prompted to enter your Control Number, which you can find on your Notice of Telephone Voting Availability or your proxy card.
 This number will identify you and the Company.
 You can then follow the simple instructions that will be given to you to record your vote.
-Internet voting will be available through 5:00 p.m.
-CDT on May 22, 2018.